Jigglemanscrafty/Final-Project-GR12-CompSci/resourcePrompts.md

 2. Give me code to provide guidelines for my Ollama chatbot to prevent it from providing bad, dangerous or irrelevvant advice.

 3. Give me code to save the users chathistory in a json memory file, based on the username they entered at the start.

+4. Give me code to establish a json memory file to be saved to later on, based on a username entered.